 The raid and arrest came after Russia’s Supreme Court banned the Jehovah’s Witnesses in April, designating the group an “extremist organization.”
 Dennis is the first person to be detained following the ruling.
 This is also the first time that a Jehovah’s Witness has been jailed in the country since the Soviet Union.

 “They arrested him merely for reading the Bible,” Yaroslav Sivulskiy, a Jehovah’s Witnesses spokesman in Russia, said.
 However, if convicted of being a member of an extremist organization, Dennis could face between six and ten years in prison under Article 282.2, part 1 of the Criminal Code.

-Last court decision: The Sovietsky District Court ordered him to be held in pre-trial detention for two months.
+In May, the Sovietsky District Court ordered him to be held in pre-trial detention for two months.
 An appeal was lodged to a higher court following that decision.

 Last court decision: On 20 July 2017, the Sovietskiy District Court of Oryol extended Mr. Christensen’s pre-trial detention for another four months to 23 November 2017.